 Loss of rental income

-- Non-paying tenant: Your tenant fails to pay rent over a period that triggers them to receive a termination notice, or their lease is terminated by court or tribunal order.
+- Non-paying tenant: Your tenant fails to pay rent over a period that triggers them to receive a termination notice, or their lease is terminated by a court or tribunal order.

 - Tenant refusing to leave: Your tenant refuses to pay rent and doesn’t vacate your property even after they have been served with a court order.

 - Tenant financial difficulty: Your tenant is released from their lease obligations by a court due to financial hardship.

 - Missing tenant: Your tenant moves out without giving you notice or at the end of the lease with rent still owing.

 - Difficulty accessing property: Your tenant cannot access your property due to damage to surrounding properties.

 - Sudden death of a tenant: Your tenant passes away whilst still under lease.